 The 2014 Shirt

-The Shirt 2014 marks the 25th Anniversary of the Project and thus to commemorate this milestone this year’s Shirt represents the past, present, and future of Notre Dame Football.
-The design includes the multiple members of the Notre Dame community and largely features the home of Irish Football - Notre Dame Stadium.
-The front design of The Shirt 2014, set against the dark blue heather fabric, is a graphic representation of the north entrance of the stadium.
-It is through this the entrance that the team and band enter the stadium after the players walk from the Hesburgh Library.
-The phrase on the front, “Then, Now, Forever,” sits atop the stadium recalling the legacy, present and future of Notre Dame Football.
-This phrase was originally coined by a student member of The Shirt Committee.
-The stadium is also featured on the back of The Shirt 2014, with the design vantage point set from on the field.
-From this perspective one sees the players preparing to run out of the tunnel through the band in their traditional ND formation.
+The Shirt 2014 celebrates the 25th Anniversary of The Shirt and the 26th Shirt.
+The design includes the multiple members of the Notre Dame community and the home of Irish Football.
+The front design of The Shirt 2014 is a graphic representation of the north entrance of the Notre Dame Stadium outlined against a dark blue heather fabric reminiscent of a blue-grey October Sky.
+The phrase on the front, “Then, Now, Forever,” sits atop the stadium recalling the past, present and future of Notre Dame Football.
+The inside of the stadium is featured on the back of The Shirt 2014.
+In this perspective one sees the players preparing to run out of the tunnel through the band in their ND formation.
 In the background students and fans fill the stadium seats, wearing The Shirt and cheering the team on by chanting, “WE ARE ND!”

 Join the Notre Dame family and purchase your The Shirt 2014 today!Buy THE SHIRT